Definition

 Wally King

-Wally is a Sans Souci cottager and a force to be reckoned with.
+Wally was a Sans Souci cottager and a force to be reckoned with.
 Wally became politically involved at the time the province was considering the future of municipal governance in central and northern Ontario.
 He spearheaded the effort that resulted in the founding of the Township of the Archipelago.
-He has been a President of GBA (retiring in 1990) and headed up the committee that organized the celebration of GBA’s 75th anniversary.
+He was a President of GBA (retiring in 1990) and headed up the committee that organized the celebration of GBA’s 75th anniversary.
 Wally was instrumental in the founding of the Georgian Bay Trust Foundation (now the GBLT) in April of 1991.
-And he continues to be a strong supporter of all things Georgian Bay.

 Christopher Baines